ODBC-ODBC Bridge

 • Rotates audit files automatically.

-• Can provide a graphical representation of connection history and auditable events helping you identify daytime trends and plan downtime.
+• Provides a graphical representation of connection history and auditable events helping you identify daytime trends and plan downtime.

-• Can provide data source statistics including connections per DSN and average time per connection.
+• Provides data source statistics including connections per data source and average time per connection.

 • Logs failing SQL.
 This helps you track down who or what is failing to query your database and the reason for the failure.